 Kara Northway (Ph.D., Kansas).
-Research interests include writing center theory, administration, and pedagogy, as well as Shakespeare and early modern manuscript culture.
+Interests include writing center theory, administration, and pedagogy, as well as Shakespeare and early modern manuscript culture.
 She has published essays on the relationship between tutoring and teaching, violence in early modern drama, and amateur Renaissance dramatists.
 She is currently at work on an article on the effect of writing center sessions on a student's writerly identity.

-- Teaching Writing, Literature and Technical Communication
+- Teach Writing, Literature, and/or Technical Communication

-- Ph.D.
-Study in English or Linguistics
+- Ph.D. programs in English or Linguistics

 Director, Program in Language, Rhetoric and Composition